ContactEngineering/topobank-stack-development/README.rst

 * Create a new interpreter `On Docker Compose...` that runs within the compose configuration
 * Create a new `pytest` configuration that runs within this interpreter.
 Add `DJANGO_SETTINGS_MODULE=config.settings.test` to the environment.
+* For testing plugins, also add `PYTHONPATH=/development-stack/topobank` to the environment.

 Import a database dump
 ----------------------